stategate/stategate/README.md

 ## Design

+#### Stategate was designed to front all interactions with N application(s) state
+Stategate acts as a gateway to ALL application state related functionality including:
+- persistance of an entity's current state
+- persistance of an entity's historical state
+- caching
+- peer to peer pubsub

-Stategate was designed with EventSourcing in mind
+#### Stategate was designed with EventSourcing in mind

 What is Event Sourcing?